martisak/RepData_PeerAssessment2/report.md

 Storms and other severe weather events can cause both public health and economic problems for communities and municipalities.
 Many severe events can result in fatalities, injuries, and property damage, and preventing such outcomes to the extent possible is a key concern.

-This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
+This project is part of the course Reproducible research on Coursera and involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.

+Between 1995 and 2011 tornadoes are the most serious threat to population health, but floods have greater economic impact.

 ## Data processing